 Until next time!

-Amy Drader is a management consultant and credentialed coach with over 20 years’ experience.
-She knows first-hand the joys and challenges of leadership and is dedicated to helping managers and teams advance their performance.
+Amy Drader is a management consultant and credentialed coach with over 20 years’ experience in HR and operations.
+She knows first-hand the joys and challenges of leading people and is dedicated to helping managers and teams advance their performance.
 She is the owner of Growth Partners Consulting, a boutique leadership and team development consulting firm that provides customized training and coaching.

 Start advancing your performance today!
 Check out Productivity Training for Professionals or Leadership Training for Professionals from GPC Academy, the online training service of Growth Partners Consulting.